Fahad Al Hajeri

-Fahad Al Hajeri (born 10 November 1991) is a Kuwaiti professional footballer who plays as a centre back for Al-Ettifaq on from loan Kuwait SC and for the Kuwait national team.
+Fahad Al Hajeri (born 10 November 1991) is a Kuwaiti professional footballer who plays as a centre back for Kuwait SC and the Kuwait national team.

 Career

 On 16 October 2012, Al Hajeri made his international debut against the Philippines.
 He scored his first goal against Lebanon.
 He was selected in Kuwait's squad for the 2015 AFC Asian Cup.